 Does Onion Bhaji need any introduction really?
 I doubt so!
 They are also popularly known as Kanda Bhaji, Kanda Bhajia, Pyaz ke Pakode, or Onion Pakora.
 These Onion Bhajis are also a popular Indian street food snack!

-I cannot imagine an Indian takeaway without a serving of these popular Bhaji, but they’re actually so so easy to make at home too!
-So delicious with homemade garlic naan, quick chana masala, mango chutney and cucumber raita.
+I cannot imagine an Indian takeaway without a serving of these popular bhajis, but they’re actually so so easy to make at home too!
+So delicious with homemade garlic naan, quick chana masala, mango chutney, and cucumber raita.

 In India, whenever we would invite friends and family over for tea, my mom would make a fried tea time snack.
-This tradition has travelled with me to UK.
-I love to make Pakoras, Aloo Bonda, Samosa or even Vada’s to serve with Indian Masala Chai.
+This tradition has travelled with me to the UK.
+I love to make Pakoras, Aloo Bonda, Samosa, or even Vada’s to serve with Indian Masala Chai.
 Something crispy – either fried or baked!

-Learn to make perfect Crispy Onion Bhaji at home with all the the tips and tricks!
+Learn to make perfect Crispy Onion Bhaji at home with all the tips and tricks!

 Ingredients you’ll need for Onion Bhajis